What Is a Trade School? 2025 Guide to Programs & Careers

 Cost of Education

 The shorter program length of a trade school usually makes it a far more affordable option.
 The total tuition for an entire trade school program can often be similar to the cost of just one year at a four year university.
-For example, the average total cost for a trade program can range from about $4,000 to $30,000, while a single year of in state tuition at a public university averages over $26,000.
+While a single year of in state tuition at a public university can be expensive, the average total cost for a trade program is often much lower.

 Career Outcomes